zero-to-mastery/coding_challenge-25/participants.md

 ## rahulzura-desu#4431 - Blog
-I have found that I keep going back to the things that I had learned earlier, and I have got knowledge gaps.
-So, in order to learn concepts more clearly, I am going to write about what I learn, in simple laguage, like a story as mentioned in Feynman's technique.
-Also, I want to make this in plain html, css, js, nodejs, as I've been wanting to brush up my basics.
+I've been wanting to start a personal blog, also it'd help me learn concepts more thoroughly, So, I am going to write about what I learn, in simple laguage, like a story as mentioned in Feynman's technique.
+Also, I want to make this in plain html, css, js, nodejs, as I've been wanting to brush up my basics too.

 - [Project Repo](https://github.com/rahulzura/blog)
 - [Twitter](https://twitter.com/rahulzura)